Learning to optimize with convergence guarantees using nonlinear system theory: Main Results

 where $\tau = t \bmod M$, and $\bm{\Omega}:\ell\rightarrow \ell$ and $\mathbf{Z} \in \mathcal{L}_2$ are operators to be freely designed.
 In this way, similarly to \eqref{eq:input_features}, we have $|v_t| = \eta_{\left \lfloor t/M \right \rfloor}|z_t|\leq\eta_{\left \lfloor t/M \right \rfloor} \max_{t \in \mathbb{N}} ~ z_t$, and we thus satisfy \eqref{eq:assumption_v} with $C= \max_{t \in \mathbb{N}} ~ z_t$ and $D = 0$.

-The update rule \eqref{eq:update_batch} cycles through the gradients $\nabla \! f_i$ and applies an innovation signal to be learned.
-Coherently with standard SGD, Theorem~\ref{th:sufficiency_batch} guarantees asymptotic convergence of the learned algorithm -- despite the additional presence of an innovation $\vb$ satisfying \eqref{eq:assumption_v}.
-Moreover, while \eqref{eq:assumption_v} may restrict the set of $\pib(f, \xb) \in \Gamma(f)$ that our parametrization can achieve, we proceed to illustrate the rich expressivity of learning over innovations modeled as \eqref{eq:implementation_batch}.
+The update rule \eqref{eq:update_batch} cycles through the gradients $\nabla \! f_i$ and applies an enhancement signal to be learned.
+Coherently with standard SGD, Theorem~\ref{th:sufficiency_batch} guarantees asymptotic convergence of the learned algorithm -- despite the additional presence of $\vb$ satisfying \eqref{eq:assumption_v}.
+Moreover, while \eqref{eq:assumption_v} may restrict the set of $\pib(f, \xb) \in \Gamma(f)$ that our parametrization can achieve, we proceed to illustrate the rich expressivity of learning over enhancement terms modeled as \eqref{eq:implementation_batch}.